Amoxicillin for bacterial infections

 What if I forget to give it?

 - If you remember up to 1 hour after you should have given a dose, give the missed dose.

 - If you remember after this time, do not give the missed dose.
 Wait until the next normal dose.

 What if I give too much?

-If you think you may have given your child too much amoxicillin, contact your doctor or local NHS services (call 111 in England and Scotland; 111 or 0845 4647 in parts of Wales).
-Have the medicine container or packet with you if you telephone for advice.
+You are unlikely to cause harm if you give an extra dose of Amoxicillin by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
+Have the medicine or packaging with you if you telephone for advice.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).